ollysun/card-service/flytoget-mock-page/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+For more info, check out [running npm tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`